 The CVI Perspective

-When we think about best serving and teaching students with CVI, we think about access and unlocking potential.
-What is required for full access to learning and the environment?
+When we think about serving and teaching students with CVI, it’s about implementing accessible and specialized learning.
+Some questions to ask: What is required for full access to learning and the environment?
 What tools do they need in their toolbox that will build skills and independence?
 What are the targeted interventions, accommodations, and adaptations that support not only visual access but multisensory access to create an accessible day and high-quality learning opportunities?

 The path to literacy for individuals with CVI offers many opportunities for multisensory learning.
 (In fact, multisensory activities can enhance reading skills for all students.)
 Learning media for literacy can include pictures, tactile, print, Braille, auditory, and digital (LMA results will enable the school team to decide the most appropriate learning media for instruction).
 Many individuals with CVI share that reading long texts is incredibly fatiguing, and this is where other sensory channels can support access.
 Some prefer to listen to the audio version of a longer text, while others have found Braille books valuable.
 Some students with CVI are learning both print and Braille.
 Again, it’s about building that toolbox for lifelong learning and empowering the individual with CVI with the choice and autonomy to live fully.